crazycodr/standard-exceptions/docs/getting-started.md

 ## New exceptions and namespaces

 There are many missing runtime exceptions in the default SPL package.
-There are many exceptions that we often see re-created over and over again across projects and packages and it does not make sense to do that.
+There are many exceptions that we often see re-created over and over again across projects and packages, and it does not make sense to do that.

 The Standard Exceptions package is all about fixing this.
-It creates a completely new namespace structure that contains all the exceptions you should need (We sure hope so) and adds several if not many new exceptions so you don't have the define yourself.
+It creates a completely new namespace structure that contains all the exceptions you should need (We sure hope so) and adds several if not many new exceptions, so you don't have to define yourself.

 ## New namespace structure